gustydev/gustydev/README.md

 - Development of RESTful APIs in Express, integrating with front-end applications in React
 - Attention to code best practices such as DRY, YAGNI and SOLID principles, focusing on writing clean and efficient code
 - Test-driven development using Jest and Supertest (in both front and back-end apps)
+- CRUD operations and management of both relational and semi-structured databases
+- Authentication and authorization using JWTs and user sessions
+- Concepts in information security such as password hashing in bcrypt and validation/sanitization of inputs in express validator
+- Model-View-Controller architecture
 - Responsive web design

 ## Contact